purs-nix/purs-nix/README.md

   - To view the info or a namespaced package, use `nix run github:purs-nix/purs-nix#package-info-ns.<namespace>.<package-name>`.

-## TODO

-This is an incomplete list of things that are currently planned.

-- **FAQ/How To's:** I'd like to have an FAQ, but first I see which Qs are FA'd.
-- **Module renaming:** Since there is no more global module namespace, you may find that two packages have the same module name and cannot compile together.
-I think arbitrary module renaming should be possible, so I plan to explore this as a solution.
-Something like: `html-module.rename-module "Html" "HtmlModule.Html"`.
-I'd also like to add opt-in module name prefixing for indirect dependencies, to guarantee they never collide.

 ## Contributing / Mirrors

 Bug reports and patches are always welcome.
 Feature requests and new features are also welcome, but please consider discussing them with the maintainer first.